How to say “bitter” in Japanese

 Below are the new words used in the example sentence.

 - omoide – 思い出 (おもいで) : a noun meaning ‘memory’ in Japanese.
-This can also work as a plural noun.
+This can also work as plural.
 Learn more about Japanese plural.

-- aru – ある : a verb meaning ‘to exist’ or just ‘to be’ in Japanese.
-Native speakers use this to express the existence of an inanimate thing.
-In the example, this is used to express the existence of “omoide”.
+- aru – ある : a verb meaning ‘to exist’, ‘to have’, or just ‘to be’ in Japanese.
+This is often used to say that something exists in Japanese.
+In the example, indeed, this is used to say that the bitter memory exists.

 This is a typical usage of “nigai”.
-In this example, it works as a modifier before “omoide”.
-Like other adjectives, however, this can also work as a complement in a sentence.
-Actually, we can say “omoide ga nigai” to mean ‘a memory is bitter’ in Japanese.
-So, it can work in a very similar way that the English adjective, “bitter”, does.
-Anyway, when we want to say “bitter” in Japanese, “nigai” is the best option.
+In this example, it works as the modifier in front of “omoide”.
+Like other adjectives, however, it can also work as a complement in a sentence.
+For example, we can say “omoide ga nigai” to mean ‘a memory is bitter’ in Japanese.
+So, it can work in more or less the same way as the English adjective, “bitter”, does.
+Anyway, when we want to say “bitter” in Japanese, “nigai” is always a very good option.

-In the rest part of this blog post, I will explain major conjugations of “nigai”.
+So far, I’ve explained the definition and meaning of “nigai” and how to use it through the example sentence.
+In the rest part of this blog post, I will explain its major conjugations.
 The first one is “nigakunai”.

 Below are the definition and meaning of “nigakunai”.

-- nigakunai – 苦くない (にがくない) : the nai form of “nigai”, meaning ‘not bitter’ in Japanese.
+- nigakunai – 苦くない (にがくない) : the nai form of “nigai”, which means ‘not bitter’ in Japanese.

 Grammatically, “nigakunai” consists of the following two parts: